Dempo SC: Stadium

-Training grounds
+Training ground

-Sircaim was used as a destination for training of Dempo, the other being at Sanquelim.
+Sircaim was used as a destination for the training of Dempo, the other being at Sanquelim.
 The Sesa Football Academy Ground is located at Sircaim and they used it for pre-season training from 2014 to 2015.

+Ella Academy Ground

+A 48,450-square-meter training complex in Old Goa, the Ella Academy, was opened in 2017 by Dempo.
+Ella Academy Ground has also been used as the home ground for the club's both senior and junior teams.

 Ownership and finances

-At the moment Dempo Sports Club's main sponsor and owner is Dempo Mining Corporation Limited.
+Dempo Sports Club's main sponsor and owner is Dempo Mining Corporation Limited.
 The club has been owned by Dempo since their creation.
 As part of the sponsorship from Dempo the club also named itself Dempo Sports Club and is classed as an institutional club in that case.

 The finances given to the club are very limited which meant that the club was forced to spend less on infrastructure and proven players and spend more on local youth development.